FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Conclusion

 \section{Conclusion}

-We presented \texttt{Fix-Con}, an automated approach for fault localization and repair during model conversion between deep learning frameworks. \texttt{Fix-Con} is capable of detecting and fixing six commonly encountered fault types that are input and layer-based related to pre-processing, input dimensions, layer weights, biases, hyperparameters and computation graph.
-We evaluated the effectiveness of \texttt{Fix-Con} in fixing model conversion bugs reported by Louloudakis et al.~\cite{louloudakis2023deltann} for three widely used image recognition models converted across four different deep learning frameworks.
-We found \tool\ was highly effective in repairing the erroneous model conversions reported, by completely fixing, or significantly improving $14$ out of the $15$ cases under test, repairing a total of $452$ bugs.
+We presented \tool, an automated approach for fault localization and repair during model conversion between deep learning frameworks. \tool\ is capable of detecting and fixing six commonly encountered fault types that are input and layer-based related to pre-processing, input dimensions, layer weights, biases, hyperparameters, and computation graph.
+We evaluated the effectiveness of \tool\ in fixing previously reported model conversion bugs~\cite{louloudakis2023deltann} for three widely used image recognition models converted across four different deep learning frameworks.
+We found that \tool\ was highly effective in repairing the erroneous model conversions reported by completely fixing or significantly improving $14$ out of the $15$ cases under test, repairing a total of $462$ bugs.